tldr-pages/tldr/pages/linux/dm-tool.md

 `dm-tool lock`

-- Swicth user, showing a authentication prompt if required:
+- Swicth to a specific user, showing an authentication prompt if required:

 `dm-tool switch-to-user {{username}} [{{session}}]`